-Late-Evening Meditation
+Evening Meditation

-Epictetus and Seneca both allude to the use within Stoicism of a form of contemplative, philosophical self-analysis, practised regularly, each evening, which was borrowed from Pythagoreanism.
+Epictetus and Seneca both allude to a form of philosophical self-analysis that was practised regularly, each evening, by Stoics.
+The contemplative exercise they describe was actually borrowed from Pythagoreanism.
 For example, Epictetus quoted the following passage from the Golden Verses of Pythagoras to his students:

-"Allow not sleep to close your wearied eyes, Until you have reckoned up each daytime deed: 'Where did I go wrong?
+Allow not sleep to close your wearied eyes, Until you have reckoned up each daytime deed: "Where did I go wrong?
 What did I do?
-And what duty's left undone?'
-From first to last review your acts and then Reprove yourself for wretched [or cowardly] acts, but rejoice in those done well."
+And what duty's left undone?"
+From first to last review your acts and then Reprove yourself for wretched [or cowardly] acts, but rejoice in those done well.
 (Discourses, 3.10.2-3)

 For our purposes, at night, before going to sleep, take 5-10 minutes to review the events of your day, picturing them in your mind if possible.
 It's best if you can do this before actually getting into bed, where you might begin to feel drowsy rather than thinking clearly.
 You may find it helpful to write notes on your reflections and self-analysis in a journal, documenting your 'journey' as you learn to apply Stoic practices in daily life.
 Try to remember the order in which you encountered different people throughout the day, the tasks you engaged in, what you said and did, and so on.
-Ask yourself the following questions (or questions similar to these):
+Ask yourself the following (or similar) questions:

 - 1. What did you do badly?
-Did you allow yourself to be ruled by fears or desire of an excessive or irrational kind?
+Did you allow yourself to be ruled by fears or desires of an excessive or irrational kind?
 Did you act badly or allow yourself to indulge in irrational thoughts? - 2.
 What did you do well?
-Did you make progress by strengthening your grasp of the virtues? - 3.
-What did you omit?
-Did you overlook any opportunities to exercise virtue or strength of character? - 4.
-Consider how anything done badly or neglected could be done differently in the future do this by criticising your specific actions rather than yourself as a person in general. - 5.
-Praise yourself for anything done well.
+Did you make progress by strengthening your grasp of the virtues?
+Praise yourself and reinforce what you want to repeat. - 3.
+What could you do differently?
+Did you omit any opportunities to exercise virtue or strength of character?
+How could you have handled things better?

-In doing this, as Seneca put it, you are adopting the role of a friend and wise advisor toward yourself, rather than a harsh or punitive critic.
+As Seneca puts it, by asking yourself these questions, you are adopting the role of a friend and wise advisor toward yourself, rather than a harsh or punitive critic.
+Criticise your specific actions rather than yourself as a person in general and focus on ways in which you can improve.

 We can probably assume that a Stoic whose self-analysis and review of the preceding day leads him to conclude he has erred in his judgement, acted badly, or failed to follow his principles, would seek to learn from this and act differently the following day.
-Waking up the next day, you'll find it natural to base your morning meditation, in part, on your reflections before going to sleep the previous night.
-These meditations can combine to form a 'learning cycle', as you plan how to live and act more wisely, put this into practice during the day, and then reflect on the outcome afterwards, which leads to the same cycle the following day.
+When you wake up the next day you'll find it natural to base your morning meditation on your reflections before going to sleep the previous night.
+These meditations combine to form a 'learning cycle' as you plan how to live and act more wisely, put this into practice during the day, and then reflect on the outcome afterwards, leading to the same cycle the following day.